Huddly/sdk/examples/rest/documentation/detector_get.md

 # Get detections

-Quires for the last detections that have come in.
+Queries for the last detections that have come in.

 **URL** : `/detector/detections`